 Frank de la Teja went from Teaching History to Making It

-Professor and Department of History Chair Jesús Francisco de la Teja, or Frank to his colleagues at Texas State University-San Marcos, has spent his career studying and educating others on Texas’ past.
-Now de la Teja is part of the Lone Star State’s history.
+Department of History professor Jesús Francisco de la Teja, or Frank to his colleagues at Texas State University, has spent his career studying and educating others on Texas’ past.
+In 2007, de la Teja became part of the Lone Star State’s history.

-In February 2009, Gov. Rick Perry appointed de la Teja to serve the first-ever two-year term as the state historian of Texas.
+Gov. Rick Perry appointed de la Teja to serve the first-ever two-year term as the state historian of Texas.
 The Legislature created the volunteer position in 2005.
-In this job, de la Teja will enhance Texans’ knowledge about the state’s history and heritage; encourage the teaching of Texas history in public schools; and consult with top government officials on the promotion of Texas history.
+In this job, de la Teja worked to enhance Texans’ knowledge about the state’s history and heritage; encouraged the teaching of Texas history in public schools; and consulted with top government officials on the promotion of Texas history.

 “To pick a Latino, non-native, who works on early Texas history is a very positive sign,” de la Teja says of his appointment.
 “It’s proof that state officials are capable of thinking broadly and diversely about the need to promote a vision for Texas history that is beyond traditional themes and a narrow segment of the population.”

 His Views The traditional themes de la Teja refers to include the famous stories of 1800s Texas such as the Battle of the Alamo.
 He believes the teaching of Texas history in schools should focus more on the state’s earlier and more recent history.
 “The state's early history is also the story of northeastern Mexico,” he explains.
 “Latino children and all Texans should appreciate just how closely we are tied to the history, culture and demographics of Mexico, going back centuries.